Plotting theoretical infrared spectra

 IR Intensities --- 9.2871 9.2871 0.0000 88.9346

-The former are easy to understand, they’re the frequencies of each vibrational mode computed within the harmonic approximation.
-The latter are more complicated, and are actually the integrated napierian (natural logarithmic) absorbances of each mode.
+The former are easy to understand, they’re the fundamental frequency of each vibrational mode computed within the harmonic approximation.
+The latter are more complicated, and are the integrated napierian (natural logarithmic) absorbances of each mode.

 Experimentally, this is the integral of an absorption band